emgong/double-takes/app/posts/2014-04-04-crafting-a-conference-talk.md

 ## Disconnect

-I always disconnect from wifi and flip my phone into Airplane mode.
-The last thing I want is to have to shake the distraction from my phone buzzing in my pocket ("Are people tweeting at me?
+I always disconnect my Mac from wifi and flip my phone into Airplane mode before I go on-stage.
+The last thing I want is to have to shake the distraction caused by my phone buzzing in my pocket ("Are people tweeting at me?
 Is it good?
 Oh no, what was I just saying?!").

 ## Deliver the talk